Chad Valley (toy brand)

-Chad Valley is a long-established brand of toys in the United Kingdom owned by Sainsbury's.
+Chad Valley is a brand of toys in the United Kingdom owned by Sainsbury's via its subsidiary Argos.

 History

 The company has its roots in a printing business established by Anthony Bunn Johnson in Birmingham in the early 19th century.
-Under the management of his son Joseph and grandson Alfred the company moved to the suburb of Harborne, in the valley of a stream called the Chad Brook, giving its name to the Chad Valley district, from which the company name is derived.
+Under the management of his son Joseph and grandson Alfred, the company moved to the suburb of Harborne, in the valley of a stream called the Chad Brook, giving its name to the Chad Valley district, from which the company name is derived.